 I buy over 100 books a year from brick and mortar stores, and am given loads of free books at the conferences I attend, so I have piles of novels and a few weighty works of non-fiction sitting around the house.
-(This is the reason for the free drawings we hold for subscribers at NBR)
+(This was the reason for the free drawings we held for subscribers at NBR)

 Soooo…what draws me to pick up a particular title at the bookstore if I’m not already familiar with the author?
 On any given day, I preselect the genre by wandering into category areas of the brick and mortar store, whether indie or big box store.
 Then, I am drawn to:

 1) The color of the spine and cover